Is Mortgage Interest Tax Deductible?

 If you don’t fit into these categories, there may be a limit on the amount of indebtedness (principal) from which you can deduct interest.
 If you got your mortgage after Oct.
 13, 1987, and before Dec.
 16, 2017, the limit is $1 million ($500,000 if you and a spouse are filing separately).
 If you got a mortgage on or after Dec.
 16, 2017, the limit drops to $750,000 ($375,000 if you file separately from your spouse).

 Other rules apply for mortgage interest deduction.
 The home secured by the loan has to be your primary or secondary home — or what’s known as a “qualified home,” according to the IRS.
-If you rent out the second home, you have to use it more than 14 days or more than 10% of the number of days out of the year the home is rented — whichever is longer.
+If you rent out the second home, you have to use it more than 14 days or more than 10% of the number of days out of the year the home is rented, whichever is longer.

 How to claim the mortgage interest tax deduction

 To deduct mortgage interest, you need to fill out line 8a on Schedule A (IRS Form 1040 or 1040-SR), using Form 1098.
 Your lender will send Form 1098 to you either electronically or by mail.
-Form 1098 shows the lender’s information, your information, the property address, the amount of mortgage interest you paid over the tax year, the amount of principal left, the mortgage origination date and more.

 If you paid additional mortgage interest not reported on Form 1098, you can enter the amount on line 8b on Schedule A.

-A tax professional can help you decide if it’s more beneficial to itemize deductions or to take the standard deduction.
+A tax professional can help you decide whether it’s more beneficial to itemize deductions or to take the standard deduction.
 Tax preparation software can also provide you with the info you need to make this decision.

 Bottom line